matt-handy/TheAllCommander/blue_team/IOC_Guide.md

 	Windows Event ID == 4657 AND

-	Object Name LIKE <each of the registry keys shown above>
+	Object Name LIKE 'each of the registry keys shown above'

 ## Windows Debug Key - "reg_debugger" macro
 HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\<process name> can be given a "Debugger" key, which will launch the evil process instead of the desired one.
 The Image File Execution Options keys should not be modified regularly, so watching them for access changes is a reasonable IOC.